sgmurphy/wordpress-plugins/gravity-forms-zero-spam/readme.txt

 ### Is the Gravity Forms honeypot field not working for you? 🍯 🐝

-Zero Spam is better than the Gravity Forms anti-spam honeypot field.
+Gravity Forms Zero Spam is better than the Gravity Forms anti-spam honeypot field.
 If you're getting spammed, try this plugin.

 ### Use instead of reCaptcha